aydarik/hass-geekmagic/README.md

 docker run -d -p 8000:8000 ghcr.io/aydarik/text2image:latest
 ```

-> Then configure the **Render URL** in the integration settings to point to your local instance (e.g., `http://0.0.0.0:8000/render`).
+> Then configure the **Render URL** in the integration settings to point to your local instance (e.g., `http://127.0.0.1:8000/render`).

 ### API Specification

 The service should:
 - Accept a POST request.
 - Body: `{"html": "<your html>"}`.
-- Return a 240x240px JPEG image.
+- Return a 240x240px `image/jpeg` image.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.